zrmacc/CICs/README.md

 ## 6   0    1      1
 ```

 In these data, `arm` is the treatment arm, 0 for reference, 1 for treatment; `time` is the observation time in days; and `status` is the event type, 0 for censoring, 1 for recovery, 2 for death.
+For analysing other data sets, `arm` should likewise be coded 0/1, and the event with status 1 is assumed to be the event of interest.

 ## Difference in event rates